gupta/positka/README.md

-# Positka: NSG Logs to Splunk
+# Positka: NSG Flow Logs to Splunk

 The button below automates the process of deploying an Azure Function in your Azure account.

 This Azure Function monitors the "NSG Flow Logs" and sends them to Splunk.